 Achieve Pixel-Perfect Implementation with Design Mirror for Figma

-I've lost count of how many times I've done this dance: write some SwiftUI code, build, run the simulator, take a screenshot, paste it into Figma, overlay it on the design, spot the differences, go back to Xcode, adjust, repeat.
+I've lost count of how many times I've done this dance: write some CSS, refresh the browser, take a screenshot, paste it into Figma, overlay it on the design, spot the differences, go back to VS Code, adjust, repeat.

 It's tedious.
 It's slow.
 And despite the effort, I'd still miss things—a padding that's 12px instead of 16px, a font weight that's slightly off.